 Why we picked the Falcon Northwest Tiki:

-The Falcon Northwest Tiki has been a firm favorite of ours for years and the 2018 version does nothing to change that.
+The Falcon Northwest Tiki has been a firm favorite of ours for years and the 2018 version lives up to that pedigree.
 A compact powerhouse, the Tiki features powerful internal hardware hidden within a custom metal chassis.
-It’s a joy to behold, but we wouldn’t classify it as minimalistic.
+It’s a joy to behold, but we wouldn’t classify it as minimalist.
 Sure, it’s less flashy than many gaming rigs, but it’s still eye-catching, while being extremely economical with space.
 This thing is tiny.

 If Origin PCs are hot rods with racing stripes, the Tiki is a slick sports coupe with tinted windows and growling engine.
 Our review system combined an Intel Core i7 8700K with a GTX 1080 Ti graphics card and 32GB of RAM.
-More than enough to handle any game for the foreseeable future.
+More than enough to handle any game for the foreseeable future, although you can order one with an Nvidia RTX 2080 or 2080 Ti if you want the absolute latest and greatest.

 Thanks to revamped cooling and internal layout too, this Tiki is much quieter than its predecessors, and given how small it is, you could tuck this thing under your desk to muffle what fan noise there is.